Real Estate Information

 As part of my Personal Service, it is my desire to share current real estate issues that will help to make you a more successful and profitable buyer or seller.

-A picture containing table, sitting, wooden, foodDescription automatically generated
+A picture containing table, sitting, small, personDescription automatically generated

-You will see that, while home sales prices did not increase as much as in the recent past, they still managed to do quite well for a time when it was almost impossible to visit available homes.
-With the number of folks ready to buy, I would expect to see these numbers, along with the number of sales, to increase over the next few months.
+You will see that home prices are continuing their upward trend due in part to low interest rates, low inventory and a pent-up demand created by the pandemic.
+With so many folks looking to buy, I would expect to see these numbers, along with the number of sales, to continue to increase over the next few months.

 Statistics provided by the Pikes Peak REALTORS Service Corp., or it’s PPMLS

-Here are some highlights from the May 2020 PPAR report.
-Remember that the new format of this report no longer provides monthly statistics for each individual neighborhood.
+Here are some highlights from the September 2020 PPAR report.
+Remember that the format of this report no longer provides monthly statistics for each individual neighborhood.
 However, if you are interested in what’s happening in your neighborhood, I can provide you with this information through other means.

-In El Paso County, the average days on the market for single family/patio homes was 17.
-For condo/townhomes it was also 17.
+In El Paso County, the average days on the market for single family/patio homes was 21.
+For condo/townhomes it was 15.

 Single Family/Patio Homes: